 Aalborg, Denmark: 3 – 6 July

 Aalborg successfully hosted Tall Ships events in 1999, 2004, 2010 and 2015.
 Over these four years, the city saw more than 3.2 million people taking part in the festivities.
-This made it Aalborg’s largest and most popular event.
+This has made it Aalborg’s largest and most popular event.
 When the fleet returns in 2019 – it will mark the city’s fifth Tall Ships Races, and its 20th anniversary.

 Fredrikstad, Norway: 11- 14 July

 Fredrikstad is hosting the Tall Ships Races for the third time following highly successful events in 2005 and 2014.
 As Norway’s sixth-largest city, it has a long and proud tradition of shipping and maritime activities, which dates back to the 13th century.
 During the Race, the fleet will experience the exhilarating challenge of sailing through the magnificent archipelago in the Outer Oslo Fjord.
 It protects the city from the open sea, and gives Fredrikstad the title of Norway’s “gateway to Europe.”

 Bergen, Norway: 21 – 24 July

 Bergen is extremely proud of its status as a UNESCO World Heritage City.
-It boasts an enviable location surrounded by seven mountains, and has a positive reputation as a festival city.
+It boasts an enviable location surrounded by seven mountains, and has a reputation as a festival city.
 Bergen has hosted the Tall Ships Races four times previously.
 Bergen is often known as the “gateway to the fjords” of Norway and is proud to take part in the Tall Ships Races 2019.

 Aarhus, Denmark: 1 – 4 August

 Aarhus has a long-standing relationship with the sea and can trace its maritime history back to the Vikings.
 The city is committed to encouraging young people to get involved with sail training – it also has a dedicated program for those with disabilities.
 This interesting, historic city is no stranger to the Tall Ships Races having hosted events in 2007 and 2013.

 That’s it, I want to go – what now?